Monthly Program: Lavas and mudflows and ash—oh my!—Volcanoes in the Pacific Northwest

 “Lavas and mudflows and ash—oh my! — Volcanoes in the Pacific Northwest”

-In this presentation, Jon Major from the Cascades Volcano Observatory explores volcanic processes associated with volcanic eruptions and their aftermath, provides insights on the greatest threats posed by the Cascades volcanoes, and reveals how our regional volcanoes are monitored and why.
+In this presentation, Seth Moran from the Cascades Volcano Observatory explores volcanic processes associated with volcanic eruptions and their aftermath, provides insights on the greatest threats posed by the Cascades volcanoes, and reveals how our regional volcanoes are monitored and why.
 The great 1980 eruption of Mount St. Helens fundamentally changed how scientists viewed volcanic eruptions.
 The four decades since have seen significant advancements in our understanding of volcanic histories, processes, hazards, monitoring capabilities, and the role that scientists have in communicating with governmental agencies and the public.